OmerBaddour/Operating_Systems_Code/ch3/README.txt

 tasks.c

 Kernel module which lists the name, state and PID of all tasks currently running.
+Does depth-first search starting with the init task.

 $ make tasks
 $ sudo insmod tasks.ko